-Environmental impacts: Greenhouse gases
+Greenhouse gases

 In order to quantify and value the costs to society caused by GHGs, six main types of emissions are taken into account.
 These emissions lead to increasing atmospheric concentrations of the respective gases.
 This affects the environment in different ways including shifting climate patterns or increasing extreme weather events.
-These environmental outcomes lead to impacts on society including: Human health, built environment, economic disruption, agriculture and timber, and desertification.
+These environmental outcomes lead to impacts on society including impacts on: human health, built environment, economic disruption, agriculture and timber, or desertification.